-Dr. Wess Stafford, President of Compassion International, is an internationally recognized advocate for children in poverty.
-His daily radio feature, Speak Up With Compassion®, is heard on over 800 radio stations throughout the United States.
+Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.

 Wess' life experiences have uniquely prepared him for this role.
-With earned degrees from Moody Bible Institute, Biola University and Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."
+With earned undergraduate degrees from Moody Bible Institute, Biola University and a master's degree from Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."

-Wess joined the staff of Compassion International in 1977 and has worked with the ministry, both overseas and at headquarters, for more than 30 years.
-He has served as President since 1993.
+Wess joined the staff of Compassion International in 1977 and worked with the ministry, both overseas and at headquarters.
+He served as President for 20 years.

-Wess was awarded honorary degrees from Biola University and Colorado Christian University.
-He is a veteran, having served four years in the U.S. Army as a linguist in military intelligence.
-Wess currently serves on the Board of Directors for the National Religious Broadcasters.
+Wess is a veteran, having served four years in the U.S. Army as a linguist in military intelligence.

 He is also an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
 They have two daughters, Jenny and Katie — the two children in the world for whom Wess is the greatest advocate of all.